MicrosoftDocs/power-platform/power-platform/guidance/coe/setup.md

 ### What licenses do I need to run this solution?

-The apps and flows in the CoE Starter Kit use Premium features like custom connectors and Common Data Service, therefore a per-app or per-user Power Apps license, in addition to a per-flow<!--note from editor: Edit okay?
-Or should this have been "per-flow or per-user Power Automate"? --> Power Automate license, is required to run and play the apps.
+The apps and flows in the CoE Starter Kit use Premium features like custom connectors and Common Data Service, therefore a per-app or per-user Power Apps license, in addition to a per-flow Power Automate license, is required to run and play the apps.
 More information: [Microsoft Power Platform licensing overview](https://docs.microsoft.com/power-platform/admin/pricing-billing-skus)

 If you want to use the Power BI report (packaged as part of the solution), you'll need a Power BI license.
 More information: [Power BI pricing](https://powerbi.microsoft.com/pricing/)